andreaskweber/php-junit-merge/README.md

      --ansi                Force ANSI output
      --no-ansi             Disable ANSI output
-     --no-interaction (-n) Do not ask any interactive question
+     --no-interaction (-n) Do not ask any interactive question --no-suffix           Do not add suffix for test suites with duplicate names

 The binary expects at least two parameters: